BorisRado/slower_simple_examples/README.md

 This is because the new functionalities of grouping client requests would require possibly all clients to be active at the same time, which is challanging to parallelize optimally.
 * On the server the GIL is a bottleneck, which prevents us from achieving top performances.
 We believe the framework is great for algorithm prototyping, however, for deployment, one would have to consider having a framework in a different, better performing language.
+An alternative would be to set up multiple endpoints (thus have multiple processes on the server), but this would limit the flexibility of the framework.
-This is currently under consideration.
+How to optimally avoid this issue is currently under consideration.

 ## Possible improvements

 * It would be nice to add automatic backward gradient computation.
-* Improve the routing mechanism.
+* Possible improvements to the routing mechanism?

 **Final remark**: Suggestions for any update/improvement/feature are always welcome :)